SWI-Prolog/swipl-devel/man/lib/clpblib.md

 The variable order of the BDD is determined by the order in which the variables first appear in constraints.
-To obtain different orders, you can for example use:
+To obtain different orders, we can for example use:

 ==
 ?- sat(+[1,Y,X]), sat(X#Y).